XRechnung: No longer paper invoices

 Different deadlines for authorities and suppliers

 Austrian consumer goods suppliers, especially those that deliver cleaning products, toilet paper, and groceries, are especially affected by this transition because they usually deliver supplies on a regular basis.
 However, different deadlines* apply both to suppliers and specific authorities in Germany.
 The federal government is already required to accept e-invoices.
 State governments and local authorities since 18 April 2020, as well.
-On the other hand, suppliers and service providers for federal agencies are required to provide their invoices electronically from 27 November 2020.
+On the other hand, suppliers and service providers for federal agencies are required to provide their invoices electronically since 27 November 2020.
 Before that, it can be done on a voluntary basis.
 There are no standardized deadlines for suppliers when it comes to submitting invoices to state governments and local authorities because every state can define its own rules.